ecatmur/destructive-move-for-libraries/paper.md

 Usage on xvalues in user code is via a new library function, set out below.

 ### 3.3.
-Destructive conversion operators
+Destructive member functions

-Any destructive conversion operator is `noexcept` by default, but may be marked `noexcept(false)`.
+Any destructive member function is `noexcept` by default, but may be marked `noexcept(false)`.
 In this case, if it throws it is required to leave its object argument in a destrucible state, since it is considered to have failed.

-A destructive conversion operator is expected to ensure that every base class and data member is destructed, either by destructor call syntax or by destructive move via a library function (see below).
+A destructive member function is expected to ensure that every base class and data member is destructed, either by destructor call syntax or by destructive move via a library function (see below).

 Alternatively if this is considered excessively unsafe, we suggest a syntax allowing the user to indicate which bases and members it expects to destruct within the body, the compiler destructing the remainder:

     struct D : B, C {
         int x, y;
-        operator long() ~ : ~B, ~x { x.~int(); B::~B(); return 0l; } // compiler destructs y, C
+        long destructure() ~ : ~B, ~x { x.~int(); B::~B(); return 0l; } // compiler destructs y, C
     };

 ### 3.4.
 Defaulted special member functions